Gulshan-gaur/PNEUMONIA_DETECTION/README.md

 ## PNEUMONIA_DETECTION
 Pneumoniua detection by CNN model with the help of keras.
-In which it takes the chest X-ray and take lung opacity as feature for predicting that the patient is pneumonic or not
+In which it takes the chest X-ray and take lung opacity as feature vector for predicting three classes Normal, No Lung Opacity / Not Normal, Lung Opacity

 Data provided by RSNA , links are below